Is Body Mass Index (BMI) Important for Gyno Surgery?

-Truth be told, this is not a precise or perfect method to determine your body habitus, but it is generally an excellent all-purpose guideline that is very helpful, if not life changing for many.
+Truth be told, this is not a precise or perfect method to determine your physical health or body fat percentage, but it is generally an excellent all-purpose guideline that is very helpful, if not life-changing for many.
 At the Austin Gynecomastia Center, BMI is an important measure when considering gynecomastia surgery.

-A big problem with our medical establishment is that we often don’t discuss this difficult issue with our patients, nor do we offer much by the way of solutions to the problem.
+A big problem with our medical establishment is that we often don’t discuss this difficult issue with our patients, nor do we offer much by way of solutions to the problem.
 People are often confused and overwhelmed by the information on the Internet regarding weight loss.
-My best advice is to start by picking a weight number that is ideal and then use common sense methods like eating healthy, eating less and make exercise a part of your life – it’s actually that “simple” in concept but more challenging in reality.
+My best advice is to start by picking a weight number that is ideal and then use common sense methods like eating healthy, eating less, and make exercise a part of your life – it’s actually that “simple” in concept but more challenging in reality.
 If your BMI was a shocker for you, this is the time to make a change for the better.